August 18, 2026

 The Invisible Load

-Quinn noticed it wasn’t the ideas stalling, it was the people.
+Quinn noticed it was not the ideas stalling, it was the people.
 The spark was dimmer.
 The responses slower.
 And the energy?
 Nowhere near what it used to be.

 This was invisible work.
 And it was eating up their actual capacity to think, build, and lead.